Cheroxx/Cyberthreat-Intelligence/README.md

-### Cyberthreat Intelligence Briefs
+### Cyberthreat Intelligence Watchlist

-Get the facts on established and trending APT groups, malware, and viruses that pose a dangerous threat to governments, enterprises, and other institutions
+Here are 9 active and extremely dangerous APT groups to have on your radar in 2020 and beyond

 #### Advanced Persistent Threats (APT) hacker groups